CSC207-UofT/course-project-trackr/phase1/design_document.md

 ## Major Design Decisions

-- A description of any major design decisions your group has made (along with brief explanations of why you made them).

 ### Kotlin

 While not necessarily a design change, the largest project change we've made between Phase 0 and Phase 1 is our decision to use the Kotlin programming language instead of Java.
 We had a few reasons for doing this, but most of them revolved around ecosystem and maintainability: Kotlin is simply nicer to work with in the Android development space.